Ashlalala/aajonusnet/md/QNA/Q&A Of October 14, 2012.md

 Q: Which is better, to get bottled water without fluoride or with fluoride and glass like...
 The best would be the [unintelligible] has no fluoride, it's in plastic.

-A: I would go for the natural fluoride before I would go for plastic because you have the phthalates leak into it, PBAs.
+A: I would go for the natural fluoride before I would go for plastic because you have the phthalates leak into it, BPAs.
 If you're eating properly and not drinking much water, you're not going to absorb that fluoride.

 Q: How about reverse osmosis?